1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Narrow or ribbon-like stools

-3. Signs of Colorectal Cancer Affecting Digestion
+3. The symptoms of Colorectal Cancer Interfering with Digestion

-Blood in stool or rectal bleeding
+Hematologic disorders: Blood in stool or rectal bleeding.

 Unintentional weight loss